 Hostile behavior arises situationally.
 The following five aggression styles are most common.

-It is smart to educate yourself on these behaviors, but dog attacks still happen.
+It is smart to educate yourself on how to spot aggressive behaviors, but dog attacks still happen.
 If you or someone you know has been attacked and is seeking legal representation, consider seeking the help of an experienced personal injury attorney.